ratchet-stpup/CinnamonTools/extensions/0dyseus@CinnamonTweaks/HELP.md

 #### Known issues
 - **Invisible windows:** Sometimes, windows of applications that are configured to remove their decorations can become invisible.
 The application's icon can still be seen in the panel (taskbar) and when clicked to focus its respective window, the invisible window will block the clicks as if it were visible.
 To fix this, the window needs to be unmaximized (it will become visible again) and then closed.
 When reopened, the window should behave normally.

+- **Applications stuck undecorated:** Some times, an application will get stuck undecorated even after unmaximizing it.
+Restarting the application will recover its ability to decorate and undecorate itself.

 ***

 ## General extension issues